 - It’s an old model, therefore is cheaper

 - Motherboard can be mounted flat for better aerodynamics

 - It’s not the latest GoPro camera, but it’s still capable of recording 4K and offers high quality image, good enough for what most hobbyists do

 You can get the GoPro Hero 6 here: https://amzn.to/31fvN56

 Here is the naked Hero 6:

-Note that the Hero 7 and Session 5 require extremely good dampening in order to work with ReelSteady due to the more sensitive gyro, so it’s more hassle and less reliable.
+There are also the less popular options like the Session 5 and Hero 7.
+However these two cameras require extremely good dampening in order to work with ReelSteady due to the more sensitive gyro, so it’s more hassle and less reliable than the 6 and 8.
 However the Hero 7 has built-in Hypersmooth, so you don’t have to use Reelsteady.

 GoPro Hero 6 Disassembling Tutorials

 Update (July 2020): You don’t have to decase GoPro, you can make a naked GoPro from spare parts, but the problem is spare parts are not always available.